-SCOR conducted Hydrologic and Hydraulic (H&H) modeling for the Pee Dee watershed to establish 46 | P a g e baseline conditions from Hurricane Matthew in October 2016 and the severe storm event in October 2015 for the Santee watershed.
+SCOR conducted Hydrologic and Hydraulic (H&H) modeling for the Pee Dee watershed to establish baseline conditions from Hurricane Matthew in October 2016 and the severe storm event in October 2015 for the Santee watershed.
 These models not only were necessary to compare mitigation, but also assisted in various aspects such as discovering potential projects, formulating assumptions, and awarding points in other categories.
 All models are calibrated to USGS gages, photos, and any other documented evidence to match the stage, or water surface elevation of the historical flooding.